Claire Dean

 By Train: The Easiest Way to Reach Machu Picchu

-The easiest and most popular way to get from Cusco to Machu Picchu is by taking a train directly from Poroy, just outside of Cusco to Aguas Calientes.
+The easiest and most popular way to get from Cusco to Machu Picchu?
+Take a train directly from Poroy.
+This is just just outside of Cusco.
+Then you can take the train from Cusco to Aguas Calientes.
 This direct train route is offered by both Peru Rail and Inca Rail and takes about 4 hours one way.

 Taking the train from Cusco to this ancient citadel of Machu Picchu is a popular and breathtakingly beautiful way to experience the Peruvian Andes.
 This Peru Machu Machu Picchu trip offers a comfortable and convenient mode of transportation.
 It also provides stunning vistas of verdant valleys, rushing rivers, and majestic mountains.